TikTok To Fight US Ban Law In Courts - UrduPoint

 TikTok To Fight US Ban Law In Courts

-TikTok's CEO vowed Wednesday to fight in the courts to overturn a newly signed US law that could see the popular app banned due to allegations it is controlled by the China government

-San Francisco, (APP - UrduPoint / Pakistan Point News - 24th Apr, 2024) TikTok's CEO vowed Wednesday to fight in the courts to overturn a newly signed US law that could see the popular app banned due to allegations it is controlled by the China government.
+San Francisco, (APP - UrduPoint / Pakistan Point News - 25th Apr, 2024) TikTok's CEO vowed Wednesday to fight in the courts to overturn a newly signed US law that could see the popular app banned due to allegations it is controlled by the Chinese government.

 The legislation gives TikTok nine months to divest from its Chinese parent company ByteDance or be shut out of the American market.